 - Waffle or Crinkle Cut Blade: Great for decorative cuts or chips.
 I love using this for homemade potato chips or adding texture to veggie side dishes.

 - Food Holder/Guard: One of the most important parts for safety.
 It holds the vegetable securely while keeping your fingers away from the blade.
-I never skip this — it’s a small step that prevents painful mistakes.
+I never skip this because it’s a small step that prevents painful mistakes.

 - Adjustment Knob: Allows you to fine-tune the thickness of each slice.
 I usually start thicker for sturdier vegetables and thinner for delicate produce or garnishes.